What Is Kalshi? How It Works, Fees, and Whether It’s Worth It

 Kalshi is required by federal law to verify the identity of every user.
 As a CFTC-regulated exchange, it must comply with Know Your Customer (KYC) and Anti-Money Laundering (AML) requirements, which include collecting your Social Security Number during account registration.

-Disclosure: ChanceMetrics may earn a referral commission if you sign up through this link.
+ChanceMetrics may earn a referral commission if you sign up through this link.
 This does not affect our editorial content, calculator methodology, or how we evaluate platforms.
+Trading involves risk of loss.

 Educational content only.
 This article is for informational purposes and does not constitute financial, legal, or tax advice.
 Prediction market trading carries significant risk.
 Past results, fee estimates, and legal summaries may not reflect current conditions.
 Always consult a qualified professional before making financial decisions.